-The paired ice wine was the Estate Vidal Icewine 2016 of Lightfoot & Wolfville Vineyards is produced from Vidal grapes produced in Annapolis Valley.
+The paired ice wine was the Estate Vidal Icewine 2016 of Lightfoot & Wolfville Vineyards, which is produced from Vidal grapes from Annapolis Valley.
 The color in the glass shines like a gold, with some amber reflections in it.
 Aromas in nose are quite intense; dried fruits, poached apple and pear, caramelized pineapple… even some floral notes, honeysuckle.
-In the mouth, it’s very balanced with its sweetness and good acidity that keep the freshness in the glass.
+On the palate, it’s very balanced with its sweetness and good acidity that keep the freshness in the glass.

 It was a delicious experience to put together these flavors together.
-I still believe power of local pairings – food produced with local products and local wine are the most essential pairings that nature presents us.
-But on the other hand, I also love mixing cultures, put together flavors that wouldn’t come closely in a natural environment.
-And at that moment, the human factor comes in and create a new vision…
+While I still believe power of local pairings, I enjoy mixing different cultures, putting together flavors that wouldn’t come closely in their natural environment.
+And at that moment, the human factor plays an important role and creates a new vision…

-Turning back to this pairing, I have to say that it was a very good match!
-The wine flavors of wine was intense enough to embrace all the flavors of quince and the pungent smell of clove.
-Since we haven’t add so much sugar in the dessert, so it didn’t over power the sweetness of the wine.
-While quince dessert was so delicious together with the freshness of kaymak, lingering mouth feel and refreshing acidity ice wine created a true harmony.
+This vision, I have to say, ended up creating a very good match!
+The flavors of the wine was intense enough to embrace all the flavors of quince and the pungent smell of clove.
+Since not so much sugar was added to the dessert, it didn’t overpower the sweetness of the wine.
+While quince dessert was so delicious together with the freshness of kaymak, lingering mouth eel and refreshing acidity of the ice wine created a true harmony.

 Baklava platter paired with Vidal Ice wine of Grand Pré Winery

-The first dessert of my list was of course “baklava”.
-Baklava is a dessert made by baking thin layers of thin filo dough that are filled in between with some nuts (generally walnut or pistachio) and sweetened with a syrup.
+When it comes to Turkish desserts, obviously the most important one is baklava.
+Baklava is a dessert made by baking thin layers of filo dough that are filled in between with some nuts (generally walnut or pistachio) and sweetened with a syrup.

 In Turkey, there are many different types of baklava, they are generally made with the same ingredients, but proportion of ingredients and shape of the dessert change and makes a huge different in the taste.

-In this platter, there are 3 types of baklava, and 1 roll of pistachio:
+In this platter on the photo, there are 3 types of baklava, and 1 roll of pistachio:

 - Fıstıklı dolama: Roll of pistachio is basically one thin layer of filo dough, rolled with a lot of pistachio in it.